 There are many ways to get involved.
 Spreading awareness through social media posts and newsletters help increase knowledge about prevention and identification.
 Sharing informational cards or resources about domestic violence in your service organization is another great way to participate in Domestic Violence Awareness Month.

 The best part about advocating for domestic violence awareness?
 It has important and valuable results.
-Check out below for three reasons why awareness matters.
+There are three prominent reasons awareness matters:

 - Victims May Not Reach Out For Help